 Disease and Pests

 - If you want to grow the Aloe Vera plant at home, you need potting media.
-It‘ll be a mixture of perlite, lava rock, coarse sand with a neutral pH level.
+It‘ll be a mixture of perlite, lava rock, and coarse sand with a neutral pH level.

 - The best growing time of the Aloe Vera plant is in July- August.
 Similarly, harvest after -6 months of proper growth.